symfony-cmf/symfony-cmf/src/Symfony/Bundle/DoctrinePHPCRBundle/README.md

      --jackrabbit_jar Path to the Jackrabbit jar file

     Help:
-     The phpcr:jackrabbit command allows to have a minimal control on the Jackrabbit server from within a Symfony 2 command.
+     The doctrine:phpcr:jackrabbit command allows to have a minimal control on the Jackrabbit server from within a Symfony 2 command.

      If the jackrabbit_jar option is set, it will be used as the Jackrabbit server jar file.